Brief Explanation

 Q: How does the SocketTimeoutException differ from a ConnectionTimeoutException?

 A: A ConnectionTimeoutException occurs when the initial connection to the Elasticsearch server cannot be established within the specified time.
 A SocketTimeoutException happens when an existing connection fails to receive a response within the set timeout period.
+Other timeout exceptions may occur during different phases of request processing.

 Q: Are there any Elasticsearch settings that can help prevent SocketTimeoutExceptions?